Reality-based UTXO Ledger: Reality-based Ledger

 \begin{definition}[Branch DAG] Ordered by inclusion, $\branchset$ is a partially ordered set and defines a DAG.
 Specifically, we put a directed edge from a branch $A$ to a branch $B$ if $A = {B}\cup c$ for some conflict $c\in \conflictset \setminus {B}$.
 The corresponding DAG is called the \emph{Branch DAG} and denoted by $\BranchDAG$. \end{definition}

 \begin{remark} We show an example of a Branch DAG in Figure~\ref{fig:DAGtransition}.
 In this example, the number of vertices in the Branch DAG is nine which is larger than six, the number of conflicts.
 We note that in general, the number of vertices in a Branch DAG can be exponentially large in the number of conflicts.
-For instance, if there exist $t$ pairs of directly conflicting transactions such that any two transactions from different pairs are not conflicting, then the number of vertices in the Branch DAG is lower bounded by $2^t$. \end{remark}
+For instance, if there exist $t$ pairs of directly conflicting transactions such that any two transactions from different pairs are not conflicting, then the number of vertices in the Branch DAG is lower bounded by $2^t$.
+We refer the reader to Section~\ref{sec: numerical experiments}, where we explain how some functionalities based on the natural concept of a Branch DAG can be implemented in a more efficient way. \end{remark}